 Continue College Research

-The fall of senior year may involve more travel and preparation as some schools require an interview .
-Will you be interviewing on campus, via Skype, or with a local alum?
+The fall of senior year may involve more travel and preparation as some schools require an interview.
+Will you be interviewing on campus, via Skype/Zoom, or with a local alum?
 With the admissions staff or with a current student?
 Be very clear on the expectations of the colleges on your list.

 Consider Testing Requirements

-By taking the tests in early fall, you will have time to apply early.
+By taking the tests at the beginning of the fall, you will have time to apply Early Decision and/or Early Action.
 Remember, early applications require early planning.
 Check the websites of your colleges to determine the last accepted test date for applications.
 Be sure to arrange to have your scores sent from the testing organization.

 Colleges may be test-optional.
-Consult www.fairtest.org for a list of test-optional schools.
+Consult www.fairtest.org for a list of which schools are indeed test-optional.
 Be aware that some financial aid applications will require test scores.
 As always, be clear on the testing requirements and options for each of the schools on your list.

 Check Your Transcript